Cycling is an excellent form of recreation and exercise that can work for you throughout your entire life.

 As it happens, bikes that tend to fit well into the above description include urban cruisers and hybrids.

-While road and mountain bikes also have some of the same features, their large size and heavy weight make long rides uncomfortable for some older adults.
+While road bikes and mountain bikes also have some of the same features, their large size and heavy weight make long rides uncomfortable for some older adults.

-Which bike is the most comfortable?
+Which bikes for seniors are the most comfortable?

 Conditions like arthritis and back pain are not exclusive to senior citizens but may occur more frequently in some older adults.